England vs South Africa series: Kagiso Rabada included in squad for ODI and T20 games despite ankle injury

 - Third T20: Sunday September 14 (2.30pm) - Trent Bridge

-Watch every match of The Hundred across the women's and men's competitions live on Sky Sports until August 31 and then watch all six of England Men's white ball matches vs South Africa.
+Watch every match of The Hundred across the women's and men's competitions live on Sky Sports until August 31 and then watch all six of England's men's white-ball matches vs South Africa.
 Not got Sky?
 Stream cricket and more with no contract.